• Skip to primary navigation

 Trouble Sleeping, Aggressive if Challenged and Other Bipolar Signs

-Mental health conditions such as bipolar disorder come with symptoms and side effects that may demand treatment on their own, but to provide the most effective intervention, the whole picture has to be revealed.
-For example, treating insomnia in a bipolar person without understanding that their inability to sleep is linked to their condition is not likely to be successful.
-It’s the underlying condition that will cause it to continue without being addressed.
+Mental health conditions such as bipolar disorder (BD) come with symptoms and side effects that may demand treatment on their own.
+To provide the most effective intervention, however, the whole picture has to be revealed.
+For example, in the case of bipolar and sleep disturbance, treating insomnia without understanding that the patient’s inability to sleep could be caused by bipolar disorder is unlikely to be successful.

-This illustrates the importance of understanding every sign and symptom of mental health conditions so they can be recognized early and treated in a more comprehensive way rather than being treated on the basis of their external effects.
+This illustrates the importance of understanding every sign and symptom of mental health conditions so they can be recognized early and treated more comprehensively.
 Here, we’ll look at some of the signs and symptoms of bipolar disorder and discuss the importance of knowing what to look for.
 The goal is to be more informed about this complex disease and more equipped to recognize it in our friends and loved ones.

 Have You Noticed a Friend Acting Differently?